Souvenaid: I’m worried about my memory – should I buy this drink?

 From the results published so far, we cannot say that the drink is able to prevent cognitive decline in those with mild cognitive impairment due to the very early stages of Alzheimer’s disease.

-Although the results of this investigation are not clear, there are steps we can all take to reduce our risk of dementia such as keeping physically active, not smoking or drinking excessively and eating a healthy balanced diet.
+Although the results of these investigations are are not clear, there are steps we can all take to reduce our risk of dementia such as keeping physically active, not smoking or drinking excessively and eating a healthy balanced diet.
 It’s never too late to start.

 What does Alzheimer's Society think?